2 Additional 9/11 Victims Identified Almost 20 Years After Attacks

 NEW YORK (CBSNewYork) — Just days before we mark 20 years since 9/11, the New York City Office of Chief Medical Examiner has identified two more victims of the World Trade Center attacks.

-One victim has been identified as Dorothy Morgan, of Hempstead.READ MORE: Retired FDNY Lieutenant Describes How He, His Crew, And Woman They Saved Somehow Made It Through Collapse Of North Tower On 9/11
+One victim has been identified as Dorothy Morgan, of Hempstead.READ MORE: Police Benevolent Association Honors 23 NYPD Members Killed On 9/11 With Wall Of Portraits

 The second victim’s name is not being released at the request of the family.

-Note: Editor’s note: This story first appeared on Sept.
-7, 2021.